Gpx/gpx.github.io/src/posts/null-components-should-be-hooks.md

 }
 ```

-I think null components should become Hooks instead.
+I think null components should all become Hooks instead.
+It's easy to see why.
 If we remove the `return`
-statement and rename `PageTitle` to be `usePageTitle` we have our Hook:
+statement and rename `PageTitle` to `usePageTitle` we have our Hook:

 ```jsx
 function usePageTitle(title) {